 When instances of unlawful sexual misconduct have been reported, the college's concern is focused solely on learning all that is possible about what happened.
 In order to have a full and thorough investigation, it is important that all facts are shared with the investigators, even if some of those facts involve disclosing violations of the college's standards for student conduct or other campus policies.
-Complainants, respondents, and witnesses to know that they will not be disciplined in any manner, during or after the investigation, for
+Complainants, respondents, and witnesses will not be disciplined in any manner, during or after the investigation, for reporting facts about the events that include violations of the college's standards for students for student conduct or other campus policies, unless the college determines that the violation was egregious, or amounts to an action that places the health or safety of any other person at risk.
+The college's sole focus is learning everything possible about what happened during the incident so that a finding and resolutions regarding the unlawful sexual misconduct can be reached.